www.xbdev.net

 // add together

-fn sdfUnion(a:SDFResultb:SDFResult) -> SDFResult {
+fn sdfUnion(a:SDFResult, b:SDFResult) -> SDFResult {

-a.distance b.distance) {
+if (a.distance < b.distance) {

-a// Shape 'a' is closer
+return a; // Shape 'a' is closer

-b// Shape 'b' is closer
+return b; // Shape 'b' is closer

 }